Harphies/my-webiste/src/pages/post_21/index.md

 - Pearson correlation
 - Cosine similarity

 ## Item-based collaborative filtering.
-Aim to compute the item similarities by computing the item vector and calculate the similarity score.
+Aim to compute the item similarities by computing the item vector and calculate the similarity score

 **Some Applications of Recommendation Systesm**